DevMias/eficode-recriutment-2024/README.md

 ### Comment from Jakub Mijas

-* App works on localhost
+* App works on localhost (cleanup commit, after that I started working on VM changes)

 * Azure VM is setted up same thing wit nginx and certbot seems to work okay